Gearmo/Beta-Landing-Page/README.md

-A beta landing page that might work for future projects.
-Mostly just Flexbox practicing.
+A beta landing page that will act as a template for future a project.
+Currently using to practicing FlexBox.